jitpack/jitpack.io/ANDROID.md

 ## Other notes

-- By default the android-maven plugin generate a 'aar' file from your library.
-If you want to have a jar instead have a look at the example project.
+- By default the android-maven plugin generates an 'aar' file from your library.
+If you want to have a 'jar' instead take a look at the example project's library/build.gradle.
 - Android NDK builds are not yet supported on JitPack